hivdb/codfreq/README.md

 ### Offline usage

-The `fastq2codfreq` command can be used offline, although the usage are slightly different from the above description.
-Following are the points:
+The `fastq2codfreq` command can be used offline, although the usage is slightly different from the above description.
+Followings are the difference:

 - Docker's installation package, the `fastq2codfreq` script and the alignment profiles can be transfered to the offline server using a portable drive.